sholihinK/sholihinK.github.io/challenge3.md

                 updateMissionProgress();

                 // Add welcome message
                 appendToTerminal('🚩 Mission Reset!
-Welcome back to the CTF Training Simulation!\n\n🎯 Your mission: Use GTFOBins techniques to escalate privileges and capture the flag\n🔍 Start by running \'cve-scanner\' to identify misconfigurations\n\nType \'help\' for available commands.\n', 'welcome-message');
+Welcome back to the CTF Training Simulation!\n\n🎯 Your mission: Exploit sudo misconfigurations to escalate privileges and capture the flag\n🔍 Start by running \'cve-scanner\' to identify misconfigurations\n\nType \'help\' for available commands.\n', 'welcome-message');
             }
         }